Revisiting Gradient Normalization and Clipping for Nonconvex SGD under Heavy-Tailed Noise: Necessity, Sufficiency, and Acceleration: Introduction

 \subsection{More Related Works}

 \textbf{SGD under Heavy-tailed Noise.} In \citep{zhang2020adaptive}, the authors first establish the convergence of SGD with gradient clipping under heavy-tailed noise (Assumption \ref{ass2}).
 They demonstrate that the convergence rate, in expectation, for $\frac{\sum_{t=1}^T\EE\|\nabla f(\bm{w}^t)\|}{T}$ is $\mathcal{O}(T^{-\frac{p-1}{3p-2}})$ in the nonconvex case.
 This rate matches the lower bound for nonconvex stochastic optimization, also proven in the same work for cases where the global function $\nabla f(\cdot)$ is Lipschitz. \citep{sadiev2023high} investigates the application of stochastic algorithms to solve variational inequalities under heavy-tailed noise, a generalization that extends the applicability of these methods beyond traditional stochastic optimization problems.
 In \citep{cutkosky2021high}, the authors prove a high-probability convergence rate of $\mathcal{O}\Big(\frac{\ln T}{T^{\frac{p-1}{3p-2}}}\Big)$ when using a combination of gradient normalization and clipping, with the logarithmic factor being eliminated in \citep{liu2023breaking}.
 Further improvements are presented in \citep{puchkin2024breaking}, where the authors assume a specific structure for the heavy-tailed noise and achieve enhanced results.
 Additionally, paper \citep{vural2022mirror} examines the convergence rate of the Stochastic Mirror Descent algorithm in stochastic convex optimization with heavy-tailed noise, providing lower bounds that emphasize the algorithm's efficiency without the need for gradient clipping.
-In the latter work \citep{nguyen2023improved}, the authors offer an improved convergence rate for SGD with clipping under heavy-tailed noise for convex cases.
+In the latter work \citep{nguyen2023improved}, the authors offer an improved convergence rate for SGD with clipping under heavy-tailed noise for convex cases. {In \citep{sun2025nonconvex}, the authors prove that SGD with gradient normalization and momentum still converges for a class of unbounded variance noise even under delayed updates and weakened smoothness assumptions.}